docathon/docathon/blog/content/pages/participate.md

 # What can I do at the docathon?

-There are two main ways to get involved with the docathon.
+We'd love if you came to one of our [host locations](hosts.html), but we're happy for you to contribute to documentation wherever you are.
+We'll also have a few tutorials on the first day that are live-streamed on Youtube (more info coming).
+Sign up below so that we can keep track of your project's stats throughout the week.
+There are two main ways to get involved:

 ## Offer a project that could use some documentation love